InAltum/InAltum.github.io/_posts/2019-06-27-FeserBooks.markdown

 * [Five Proofs of the Existence of God](https://www.amazon.com/Five-Proofs-Existence-Edward-Feser/dp/1621641333)
 * [Scholastic Metaphysics: A Contemporary Introduction](https://www.amazon.com/Scholastic-Metaphysics-Contemporary-Introduction-Scholasticae/dp/3868385444)
 * [Aristotle’s Revenge: The Metaphysical Foundations of Physical and Biological Science](https://www.amazon.com/Aristotles-Revenge-Metaphysical-Foundations-Biological/dp/3868382003)

-Will update this list as I continue reading and finding good books on Aristotelianism.

 <!--You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.-->
 <!---->